 Name Title Research Field Kumiko Inui Professor Architectural Design, Urban Theory.
 Reassessment of the value of architecture in a range of cities and regions worldwide to find new ways to revitalize cities.
 Architectural design to create sustainable social environments.
 Kazuyo Sejima Professor Architectural Design, Urban Theory.
 Cutting-edge, world-leading architectural design and urban theory.
 Expanding the possibilities of space creation in the 21st century.
 Ryue Nishizawa Professor Architectural Design, Urban Theory.
 Methods for creative architectural design that include landscaping and regional planning.
 Critical thought methods and new environment creation to open up the future.
+Mariko Terada Associate Professor Architectural and Urban Media Design, Urban Theory, Curation in the field of architecture and urbanism.
+Research on "commoning" thinking from collective form and common spaces in Environmental Habitats.
 Teppei Fujiwara Associate Professor Architectural Design, Urban Theory.
 The role of architecture in the post-industrial age and mature societies.
 Overcoming social issues through architectural design that makes use of cultural diversity, regional history and other features.